LaunchCodeEducation/linux/content/file-system/walkthrough/deleting/index.md

 And the file is gone!

 {{% notice bonus %}}
-In an early walkthrough we create a file named `temp.file`.
+In an earlier walkthrough we created a file named `temp.file`.
 Feel free to remove that file as we won't be using it again!
 ![rm temp file](pictures/rm-temp-file.png)
 {{% /notice %}}